Shitab Khan

 Shitab Khan (late 15th century-early 16th century), also spelled Chitapu Khan, was born Sitapathi Raju in the Telangana, India.
-He joined as a foot soldier in the army of Humayun Shah the Bahmani Sultan, and rose up the ranks to acquire senior captaincy, his own jagir (a land fief) and the title 'Shitab Khan'.
+He joined as a foot soldier in the army of Humayun Shah, the Turko-Persian Bahmani Sultan, and rose up the ranks to acquire senior captaincy, his own jagir (a land fief) and the title 'Shitab Khan'.
 He always used the title in his inscriptions but never actually converted to Islam.

 The kingdom

 The entire Telugu speaking areas which now form the state of Andhra Pradesh (an area greater than the size of France) were united and saw an efflorescence of all the arts, culture and military might under the rule of the Kakatiya Emperors.
-They finally fell in 1323 to the invading forces of the Delhi Sultan, Mohammad bin Tughlaq, whose Deccan (southern) governor Alauddin Bahman Shah eventually rebelled in 1347 setting up the independent Bahmani kingdom ruling from Gulbarga.
+They finally fell in 1323 to the invading forces of the Turko-Persian Sultan of Delhi, Muhammad bin Tughluq, whose Deccan (southern) governor, the Turko-Persian Alauddin Bahman Shah eventually rebelled in 1347 setting up the independent Bahmani Sultanate ruling from Gulbarga.
 His dominions extended up to Golconda in the east.
-Meanwhile, further south, the mighty Vijayanagar empire had arisen from the Kampili-Hampi region, taking over much of what is now the Rayalaseema region of Andhra.
+Meanwhile, further south, the mighty Vijayanagara empire had arisen from the Kampili-Hampi region, taking over much of what is now the Rayalaseema region of Andhra.
 In the far east, the rulers of Orissa occupied Telugu lands up to the banks of the Godavari and by the mid-15th century the powerful Gajapatis had replaced the Ganga dynasty.
 Fall of Kakatiya dynasty led way to the emergence of new kingdom Musunuri dynasty by Musunuri Prola Bhupathi, also called as Prolaya Nayaka.
-Prolaya brother Kapaya captured warangal and made it his capital.
+Prolaya's brother Kapaya captured Warangal and made it his capital.
 The three Telugu kingdoms of Warangal of Musunuri Nayaks, Rachakonda of Recherla Nayaks and Kondaveedu of Reddy dynasty, therefore, were boxed in by the three major powers and led a precarious existence for about a century with frequent internecine quarrels, alliances and counter-alliances with one or the other of the major powers.
-All three ceased to exist by the mid-15th century, Warangal absorbed into Bahamani and later by Gajapathi, Rachakonda and Devarakonda absorbed into the Bahmani and Kondaveedu into the Gajapati and Vijayanagarakingdoms.
+All three ceased to exist by the mid-15th century, Warangal absorbed into Bahamani and later by Gajapathi, Rachakonda and Devarakonda absorbed into the Bahmani and Kondaveedu into the Gajapati and Vijayanagara kingdoms.
 Musunuri kings of Warangal patronised many poets.
 By Shitab Khan's time the Bahmanis had recently acquired this important buffer state on their eastern frontiers.